Phalacrocorax-gaimardi/pvcalibrater/README.md

 #> 7 qsp21          3  0.00284
 #> 8 theta         NA -0.0405
 ```

+An individual agents adoption utility is a sum of the mean partial
+utilities with weights:

 ``` r
 ##individual weights for financial, social and barrier terms